-Manu Park Tented Camp offers simple, yet comfortable accommodation in a prime wildlife-viewing location, close to the largest and most beautiful of the 13 oxbow lakes in the Manu River.
+Offering simple, yet comfortable accommodation in a prime wildlife-viewing location, Manu Park Wildlife Centre is situated close to the largest and most beautiful of the 13 oxbow lakes in the Manu River.

 Nestled within the forest are seven spacious double-occupancy tents, which are fully screened, hinged with lockable doors and fitted with solid wooden floors.
 Each room is raised on wooden stilts to enhance ventilation, while all beds within the camp are equipped with a mosquito net.
 The main area consists of an elevated, screened dining room, with a shared block of private hot-water showers and flushing toilets.